HL7/smart-app-launch/spec/index.md

 <li> a set of launch context requirements in the form <code>launch/patient</code>, which asks the EHR to establish context on your behalf.</li>
 </ul>

-See <a href="scopes-and-launch-context">SMART on FHIR Access Scopes</a> details.
+See <a href="scopes-and-launch-context/index.html">SMART on FHIR Access Scopes</a> details.

       </td>